 We have three application rounds each year.
-If you intend to apply for CHASE funding, or if you want to start studying in January 2019, you must submit your application in round one.
+If you intend to apply for CHASE funding, you must submit your application in round one.

-Deadline for submitting your online application: Thursday 2 May 2019 at midnight
+Deadline for submitting your online application: Mid-May 2020 (TBC)

-Decisions made by Review Committee: end of May 2019
+Decisions made by Review Committee: Early June 2020

 If you have missed our final application deadline and would like to apply to the programme please contact the PhD programme convener Dr Nicole Wolf (email@example.com) or Mazie Paul, who will be able to advise you.